-Are taken in high doses for longer than six monthsAre first generation drugs, which are the first drugs developed to treat a condition
+Are taken in high doses for longer than 6 monthsAre first generation drugs, which are the first drugs developed to treat a condition

-and prochlorperazine—These medicines are used to treat gastrointestinal problems, like nausea, vomiting, delayed bowel emptying, and
+and prochlorperazine—These medications are used to treat gastrointestinal problems, like nausea, vomiting, delayed bowel emptying, and

 gastroesophageal reflux disease

-(GERD), especially if taken more than three months
+(GERD), especially if taken more than 3 months

 Having a disease that may require using neuroleptic drugs, such as: